 (b) If the foster home is transferring from another child-placing agency, you must submit a written request to the agency that the foster home is transferring from requesting the background information required in §749.2447(23) of this title (relating to What information must I obtain for the foster home screening?).

 (c) If the foster home is transferring from another child-placing agency, with a child in care, you may verify the foster home prior to completion of the background check.

+(d) For a provisional verification, see Division 4 of this subchapter (relating to Temporary, Time-Limited, and Provisional Verifications).

 §749.2489.
 What information must I submit to Licensing about a foster home's verification status?